-The IPA made ‘an inquiry’ among 158 colleges and universities in 1923.
+The IPA made “an inquiry” among 158 colleges and universities in 1923.
 It reported that 136 were in favor of Prohibition.
 Eight were opposed to it.
 Fourteen were “undetermined.”
-It additionally reported that at 80 out of the 136 institutions in favor of prohibition, support was either by an overwhelming majority or was unanimous.
+It also reported that at 80 out of the 136 institutions in favor of prohibition, support was either by an overwhelming majority or was unanimous.

 A leader of the Intercollegiate Prohibition Association was Harry S. Warner.
 He wrote Prohibition: An Adventure in Freedom.
 In it he argued that reducing personal liberty actually increases personal liberty.
-He asserted that personal liberty is ‘greater where drink goes out, even with the heavy hand of law, than it is where drink remains.’
+He wrote that personal liberty is “greater where drink goes out, even with the heavy hand of law, than it is where drink remains.”

 Another leader of the IPA was Mark Shaw.
-During his leadership it was the second-largest college student group in the US.
-Later Mark Shaw was the Prohibition Party candidate for a number of public offices.
+During his leadership it became the second-largest college student group in the US.
+Later he was the Prohibition Party candidate for a number of public offices.

 In 1934, the year after the repeal of Prohibition, the Intercollegiate Prohibition Association’s name was changed.
 It became the Intercollegiate Association for the Study of Alcohol.
+Of course, this hid its real agenda.
 In 1976 it ceased to exist.

-Intercollegiate Prohibition Association.
+- IPA.
 Student Opinion Expressing Itself on Law Observance, Prohibition and the Ideals back of It.
-Washington, D.C. : The Association, 1925.
+Wash: IPA, 1925.
+(A 6-part series.

 - Odegard, P. Pressure Politics.
 NY: Columbia U. Press, 1928.